sebastianwidmann/nacaFOAM/README.md

-# NACAFOAM
+# nacaFOAM

-CFD simulation pipeline using `OpenFOAM` to automatically generate NACA 4- and 5-digit airfoils, mesh the computational domain using `blockMesh` and run with `rhoSimpleFoam` solver.
+CFD simulation pipeline using the `OpenFOAM` framework to generate a 2D database for machine learning purposes using symmetrical, NACA 4- and 5-digit airfoils.

+Machine learning database consists of subsonic simulations (Mach < 0.8) with varying angles of attack `alpha = [-20, 20] deg`.

 ## Dependencies

+* OpenFOAM v2112  or newer
 * Python 3.10 or newer
 * NumPy 1.22.4 or newer

-## How-to
+* matplotlib 3.5.2 or newer